jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/README.md

 pip install langchain
 ```

-Now, run the code below to download and prompt the model.
+Now, run the code below to download and send a prompt to the model.
 Make sure to free up space on your computer and connect to a good internet connection.

 ```python
 # import the AutoModelForCausalLM class from the ctransformers library